 In its default state, the M-32 AD Pro II-D uses an internal reference clock for its audio signals.
 When connected to other Dante® devices, one device is elected the Leader Clock, and the other devices synchronize via network as Followers.
 This election takes places automatically and does not require any user interaction.

 The current state can be observed in the Dante controller, the web remote and the device display:

-Enter the CLOCK section (see device control).
+Enter the CLOCK section (see Use of the Display and Encoder).

 In the Clock panel, locate the button for the corresponding clock and click it.

 Within the dropdown, press Set as external clock preference.